tannerdolby/tannerdolby.com/src/writing/using-index-files-in-sass.md

 The Sass team discourages the continued use of the [@import](https://sass-lang.com/documentation/at-rules/import) rule.
 Sass will gradually phase it out over the next few years, and eventually remove it from the language entirely.
 Prefer the [@use](https://sass-lang.com/documentation/at-rules/use) rule instead.

 > Only Dart Sass currently supports @use.
 Users of other implementations must use the @import rule instead.

+On GitHub, I [helped drive](https://github.com/mdn/mdn-minimalist/pull/712) the transition from `@import` to `@use` at-rules for [`mdn/mdn-minimalist`](https://github.com/mdn/mdn-minimalist) which is the base Sass that powers [MDN Web Docs](https://developer.mozilla.org/en-US/).
+This conversion required me to study the Sass docs for transitioning from @import to @use and the details in this article are things I think are important when getting started with using `@use` and or working towards replacing your `@import` at-rules.

 <h2 class="post-heading">A new way to import</h2>